How to Move a Showerhead Up or Out

-In at least 50% of the apartments I've lived in, there's been something less than desirable about the shower head.
-Because I'm tallish, usually the problem was a shower head that was too low.
-But I've also had one that was too close to the wall, so I couldn't use my hanging wire shelf for shampoo, etc. And now I have a hand held shower head with no holder.
-Very frustrating.
+In at least 50% of the apartments I've lived in, there's been something less than desirable about the showerhead.
+Because I'm tallish, usually the problem was a showerhead that was too low.
+But I've also had one that was too close to the wall so that I couldn't use my hanging wire shelf for shampoo, etc. And now I have a handheld shower head with no holder––very frustrating!

 Shower Arm Riser or Extension

-Is it possible to raise the shower head higher?
+Is it possible to raise the showerhead higher?
 Yes it is, and it's easy.
-It's also easy to extend the shower head out further, if it's too close to the wall.
+It's also easy to extend the showerhead out further if it's too close to the wall.
 The procedure is the same in both cases.
-Here are reasons someone might want to raise a shower head higher:
+Here are the reasons someone might want to raise a showerhead higher:

 - You have to duck down to wash or rinse your hair every time.

 - You want to install a chlorine filter above the showerhead, but that will lower it too much.

 - You have a new boyfriend (or girlfriend) basketball star.

 - You have a shampoo/soap shelf unit that hangs from the shower arm, but there's no room.